What is adem-edu?

 Copy your Registration Code and mail it to the author to obtain your Access Code.

-If you don’t see the on-line help pages when you have access to the software, please visit this site to download a Winhelp viewer for Win 8.1 or earlier operating systems; and visit this site for Win 10 (or contact the author).
+If you don’t see the on-line help pages when you have access to the software, please visit this site to download a Winhelp viewer for Win 8.1 or earlier operating systems; and visit this site for Win 10; or see the instructions in c:\adem_edu\WinhelpView directory after installation.